ToreWentzel-Larsen/RCA/README.md

 The development of RCA will start with models for data with independent observations, without cluster structures.
 Possible extension to clustered data may follow, but may not be easy or possible.

-Instructions for downloading the (so far) main example file mba_csv.csv, see the article The study of congruence in organizational behavior research: Critique and a proposed alternative) by
+Instructions for downloading the (so far) main example data file mba_csv.csv, see the article The study of congruence in organizational behavior research: Critique and a proposed alternative) by
 Jeffrey R. Edwards, 1994.
 Download files for this article in http://public.kenan-flagler.unc.edu/faculty/edwardsj/downloads.htm , and save the Excel file mba as a csv file mba_csv.csv with semicolon as deliminator, in the same folder as the R script script rca.r made available in this repo.
 The script is as present preliminary and under work.